franzbu/EnhancedSpaces.spoon/README.md

 ...
 ```

-With the line above, you get the following menu:
+With the entry above, you get the following Germanized menu:

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu6.png" width="200">

 ### Including Hammerspoon's Menu in EnhancedSpaces'
-For including Hammerspoon's menu in EnhancedSpaces', add the following lines to your `init.lua`:
+For including Hammerspoon's menu in EnhancedSpaces', add the following to your `init.lua`:

 ```lua
   ...